 |top-tier distributor for paragon's red hot kilns||smaller kilns at electrickilns.co.uk or tumblers at electrictumblers.co.uk|

-Paragon Kilns are generally used for bead annealing, making jewellery, enamels, fusing and slumping glass, metal clays, heat treating, knife-making, firing ceramics and porcelain, and vitrigraph, although they have other applications.
+Paragon Kilns are used for bead annealing, making jewellery, enamelling, fusing and slumping glass, sintering metal clays, heat treating, knife-making, firing ceramics and porcelain, and vitrigraph, although they have many other applications.

-Choose from the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress.
+Choose from the Paragon SC2, SC2 Pro, SC3, BlueBird, Caldera, CS ClamShell, Darby, Dragon, F Elite, FibreFuse, FireFly, Fusion, GL, HomeArtist, HT, Iguana, Janus, KM, Ovation, Pearl, PMT, TNF, Trifecta, Trio, Viking, Vulcan, W, and Xpress kilns.

-Most have a Sentry Xpress 3-key or a Sentry 12-key automatic digital programmer.
-And there's a choice of colours, options, upgrades, and shelf kits.
+They all have built-in automatic digital programmers: either a comprehensive Sentry Xpress 3-key or a professional Sentry 12-key.
+And there's a choice of colours, shelf kits, options, and upgrades.

-Paragon Kilns is an international distributor for kilns, providing comprehensive advice, free competent technical support, a prompt repair workshop, and telephone time if you have to fit parts: all valuable services.
-If you need help, use the mail link, below the menu bar near the top-right of any page, or call .
+As a top-tier international distributor for kilns, furnaces, and ovens, we provide comprehensive advice, competent technical support, a prompt repair workshop, and free telephone time if you have to fit parts: all valuable services.
+If you need help, use the mail link or call .

 |USING THIS RESOURCE||WHAT TO CLICK ON|

-Nearly everything is one click away: use a link below the menu bar near the top of the page to learn more, mail questions, or shop on line.
-To confirm your destination, the link will change colour just before you click.
+Nearly everything is one click away: use the links above and below the menu bar near the top of the page to learn more, switch resources, shop on line, or mail a question.
+The links will change colour just before you click.

 There are very few clickable links in the text.
 However, there are lots of mouse-over words that generate context-sensitive pop-ups: a useful, and optional, way of explaining things.
 Try it here, although pop-ups might not work on a small screen.